Darvid-223/battleship/README.md

 - Special thanks to https://www.asciiart.eu/ for providing the ASCII art used in this project.

 - Special thanks to [Udemy's 100 Days of Code: The Complete Python Pro Bootcamp for 2023](https://www.udemy.com/course/100-days-of-code/) for providing comprehensive lessons on Python and object-oriented programming, which significantly contributed to the development of this project.
+Specifically, lessons 20 - 22 on creating Snake and Pong games were particularly useful in learning how to implement classes effectively.

 This project was developed with the assistance of OpenAI's ChatGPT in the following areas:
 - **Code Validation**: ChatGPT helped validate the syntax and logic of the code.